BrunoGrandePhD/MBB343/README.md

 ### Learning Objectives

-- Perform linear dimensional reduction using PCA
+- Perform linear dimensional reduction using PCAs
   - Explain why PCA is useful for graph-based clustering and non-linear dimensional reduction
   - Determine the dimensionality of the dataset (optimal number of principal components)
 - Perform graph-based clustering